dhthwy/r/README.md

 "Bamboo stakes really suck.

-My design worked well - secured it by anchoring it with a line in a triangle such that it stays anchored from every direction.
+My design should've worked well - secured it by anchoring it with a line in a triangle such that it stays anchored from every direction.

 But a little wind gust snapped it right at the soil line.